sun-haoxuan/sun-haoxuan.github.io/_pages/about.md

 I am a final-year Ph.D. candidate at the [Academy for Advanced Interdisciplinary Studies](https://www.aais.pku.edu.cn/en/), Peking University, supervised by Professor [Song Xi Chen](https://www.songxichen.com/).

-Currently, my research interests focus on environmental statistics and data assimilation.
+Currently, my research interests focus on environmental statistics, data assimilation and its application in geoscience.

 I have also got a big idea of applying statistical methods on astronomy studies!
 Therefore, I will always wait for such a chance.